 Look for common eider on the mussel flats off shore, as well as brant geese feeding on the eelgrass.
 During spring and fall migrations, you might observe a variety of shorebirds digging in the mud of the tide flats.
 Especially after warm-weather rains, you might also see land snails.

 Most of the wildflowers and shrubs at Webb Park were brought over by settlers from Europe, although some, such as the salt-spray and multi-flora roses from Asia, arrived via the China Trade.
-However some of the species — such as staghorn sumac and bayberry — are native to the area.
+However some species — such as staghorn sumac and bayberry — are native to the area.
 Look for field mustard along the path to Lower Neck Beach.
 In the freshwater marsh, the dominant vegetation is invasive phragmites.
 In the salt marsh, cordgrass grows closer to the water and salt-meadow grass grows closer to the land.
 You may also see marsh elder, sea lavender and glasswort.

-The Back River rises from several ponds and swamps, including Whitman Pond in Weymouth. it flows for about 10 miles and empties into the Atlantic Ocean at Hingham Bay, just south of Grape Island and Slate Island.
-The Fore River begins in the Weymouth Landing area of Braintree, at the confluence of the the Monatiquot River and Smelt Brook, and marks the boundary between Weymouth and Braintree.
+The Back River rises from several ponds and swamps, including Whitman Pond in Weymouth.
+It flows for about 10 miles, and empties into the Atlantic Ocean at Hingham Bay, just south of Grape Island and Slate Island.
+The Fore River begins in the Weymouth Landing area of Braintree, at the confluence of the Monatiquot River and Smelt Brook, and marks the boundary between Weymouth and Braintree.
 It also passes through a heavily industrialized area of Quincy, which includes the former Fore River Shipyard.
 A quarter mile past the Fore River Bridge (Route 3A), at Germantown, Town River flows into the Fore River.
 Two miles farther downstream, the river flows into Hingham Bay.

 Historic Site: Yes